Bangladesh women's national football team: Emergence (2013–2020)

 After 2012 SAFF Women's Championship, BFF started to make a structure for women's team.
-On the other hand, government started Bangamata Sheikh Fazilatunnesa Mujib Gold Cup Football Tournament from 2011, where a number of footballers from all-over the country were showcase their footballing skill on a yearly basis, strengthening the national team's pipeline of talents.
+On the other hand, government started Bangamata Sheikh Fazilatunnesa Mujib Gold Cup Football Tournament from 2011, where a number of footballers from all-over the country showcased their football playing skill on a yearly basis, strengthening the national team's pipeline of talents.
 In October 2014, Norio Tsukitate was appointed as the team's first foreign head coach.
-Bangladesh team management started almost an year long camp for 2014 SAFF Women's Championship, and Bangladesh team won two of there three Group matches and, reached the semi-finals where Bangladesh lost against Nepal by 1–0.
+Bangladesh team management started almost a year-long camp for 2014 SAFF Women's Championship, and Bangladesh team won two of there three Group matches and, reached the semi-finals where Bangladesh lost against Nepal by 1–0.
 After the tournament concluded Golam Robbani Choton returned to head coach duty.

-In the 2016 SAFF Women's Championship, Bangladesh reached to the final having defeated Maldives 6–0 in the semi-final.
+In the 2016 SAFF Women's Championship, Bangladesh reached the final having defeated Maldives 6–0 in the semi-final.
 Nonetheless, the inexperienced team lost 3–1 to India in the Final.
 The team's fortunes at the 2019 SAFF Women's Championship did not change, as they lost to India by a margin of 4–0 in the semi-final.

 Golden era (2021–present)

 Bangladesh did not make to the 2022 AFC Women's Asian Cup qualification.
 But, after that, Bangladesh played three FIFA Friendly matches, one against Hong Kong where they beat Hong Kong by 5–0 in 2021 and two against Malaysia where they draw one and beat one Malaysia by 6–0 before the 2022 SAFF Women's Championship.

 Bangladesh won their all three group matches having defeated Maldives by 3–0, Pakistan by 6–0 and India by 3–0, reached Semi-finals as unbeaten group champion.
 In the semi-finals having defeated Bhutan by 8–0 and reached the Final.
-Bangladesh faced Nepal in the final where, Bangladesh clinched their maiden SAFF Women's Championship title with a 3-1 victory over Nepal in an entertaining final at the Dasharath Rangasala in Kathmandu on 19 September 2022.
+Bangladesh faced Nepal in the final where, Bangladesh clinched their maiden SAFF Women's Championship title with a 3–1 victory over Nepal in an entertaining final at the Dasharath Rangasala in Kathmandu on 19 September 2022.

+Peter James Butler became Bangladesh's head coach in March 2024.
+Bangladesh won their second consecutive title at the 2024 SAFF Women's Championship defeating Nepal 2–1 in the final.

+However since the 2024 tournament, relations between some players and Butler worsened.
+In February 2025, a group of players led by Sabina Khatun boycotted a training camp demanding Butler's resignation.
+The Bangladesh Football Federation (BFF) intervened and offered new contracts to players of the national team.
+The dispute was resolved by late March 2025.

+In June–July 2025, Bangladesh took part at the 2026 AFC Women's Asian Cup qualifiers.
+The team secured qualification for the 2026 AFC Women's Asian Cup, their first ever for the continental tournament.